 The new constitution was presented and discussed at the AGM in April 2011 and was voted to be operated ‘in spirit’ but not be approved until next year when all members have had the opportunity to examine it and comment.
 An edited constitution was presented on this page in April 2011, and has since been updated in March 2012 and finalised in September 2012.
 We would like to thank contributors for their comments.

 The aims of the society have been redefined to take into account the lobbying which a society must do, especially when legislation is changing around us.
 We have tried to update the meetings and the membership of the FVS committee to reflect the needs of the society.
-We are a specialist Non-territorial division of the BVA which restricts us somewhat – officers must be BVA members and non-BVA members can’t have full voting rights.
-BUT BVA represents the profession and at the moment there is too much happening for us not to be members.
+We are a specialist Non-territorial division of the BVA which restricts us somewhat – officers must be BVA members, in order to retain this status within the BVA.
+But BVA represents the profession and at the moment there is too much happening for us not to be members.

 Constitution of the Fish Veterinary Society